JuliaAttic/QuDirac.jl/docs/adv_cons.md

 Ô | i ⟩ = ∑ⱼ cᵢⱼ | j ⟩
 ```

-In QuDirac, we can define functions that act like `Ô` above on Kets.
-These
+In QuDirac, we can define functions that act like `Ô`.
+These functions are normal
-functions are normal Julia functions, and can be applied to Kets via the `*`
+Julia functions, and can be applied to Kets via the `*` operator.
+The only
-operator.
-The only requirement of these functions is that their argument
+requirement of these functions is that their argument be a singular `StateLabel`,
-be a singular `StateLabel`, and that they produce a Ket.
+and that they produce a Ket.

 Thus, we can define a lowering function like so: